slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 To deploy you'll need to host your localhost server to a full [App Server](/docs/app-server).

    1. All of your urls need to change to the new hosted location (both in your app definition and your responses).
-   2. We recommend hosting on AWS Lambda or Google Cloud Functions for reliable uptime and easy maintenance.
+   2. We recommend hosting on AWS Lambda, Google Cloud Functions, or Microsoft Azure for reliable uptime and easy maintenance.

 <hr>